Review: EXIT ELENA, A Sweet And Bizarre Home Movie Like Few Others

 By the end, Elena has survived the Ackermans -- and they've survived each other for the umpteenth time.
 Still quite the wayward soul, she is nonetheless stronger for this experience.
 She now knows her limits and boundaries a bit more, and in a not so subtle, but still outstandingly clever nod (or is it a burn?) to Blake Snyder's book on screenwriting, she saves the cat.
 Which is always a good thing.

 Despite the film's manic and caustic trappings Silver's filmmaking is even-handed and gentle.
 David Dahlbom's camera is steady, panning and zooming with an astute gaze, finding the absolute bizarreness of reality and holding onto it with a fondness and sadness that follows in the tradition of late Bunuel absurdities and the forthright, often times brutal humanity of John Cassavetes' lo-fi home-movie implosions.
-Exit Elena tackles being young and getting old, being alone and getting desperate with a sensitivity and care that has absolutely made it one of my favorite films of the year.Exit Elena opens July 12th at the reRun Gastropub theater in Brooklyn, New York on July 12th.
+Exit Elena tackles being young and getting old, being alone and getting desperate with a sensitivity and care that has absolutely made it one of my favorite films of the year.Exit Elena opens July 12th at the reRun Gastropub theater in Brooklyn, New York.
 Click here for tickets.